 Avoid strenuous exercise in hot weather.
 It puts extra strain on the heart, and it also dehydrates you.
 Be careful when shoveling snow, which is a very strenuous exercise.
 Pay attention.
 If you are short of breath or dizzy, STOP.
 If you have severe chest pains, get to an emergency room or call 911.

 If you work out really hard, e.g. 2x your resting heart rate, you may consider a heart monitor.
 Polar makes good ones for around $125.
 The FT7 provides average and peak heart rate and estimated calories.
-Estimated calories will help you resist the Snickers bar, etc.
+Estimated calories will help you resist the Snickers bar, etc. Planet Fitness is around Columbus, with basic membership at $10 a month with no contract.

 Avoid foods that tend to digest quickly, especially foods like corn flakes, frosted flakes (should be illegal).
 Whole grains digest slower.
 High fructose corn syrup appears to be digested preferentially to raise the blood sugar levels rapidly.
 All carbohydrates are eventually converted to glucose in the liver.
 You need some glucose, but should absolutely minimize all forms of sugar if you want to avoid diabetes.